 I tend to fall into that category of folks who know they’re forgiven and receive it but still can’t shake the “wretch like me” attitude.
 As I stared at this verse, God took that attitude, turned it on its head, and shook it until understanding wove itself through every thread of my heart.

 I pictured God saying these words to me.
 Like He was suddenly sitting in my tiny room with me, leaning over my Bible and saying, “For my sake.
 Forgiving you is about Me, not you.
-It’s that want you near me. want to be with you.”
+It’s that I want you near me.
+I want to be with you.”

 This verse comes right after God is telling the Israelites how they haven’t brought Him offerings and didn’t call on Him.
 Rather they have “burdened” Him with sins and “wearied” Him.
 (Isaiah 43:25)